Car parts maker Faurecia sees record sales and profits in 2022

-PARIS (Reuters) - French car parts maker Faurecia (EPED.PA) said it was targeting record sales, profits and cash generation in 2022 as a result of its strategy program and the boost from its acquisition of Japanese company Clarion.
+PARIS, Nov 26 (Reuters) - French car parts maker Faurecia said it was targeting record sales, profits and cash generation in 2022 as a result of its strategy programme and the boost from its acquisition of Japanese company Clarion.

 It added that its operating margin should rise to 8 percent in 2022 versus its target of a 7 percent margin in 2019.